aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/optional/irsa.md

 1. Set the $KUBECONFIG env var to the path of the EKS Anywhere cluster.

-1. Update `amazon-eks-pod-identity-webhook/deploy/auth.yaml` with `OIDC_IAM_ROLE` and other annotations as mentioned in sample below.
+1. Create `my-service-account.yaml` with `OIDC_IAM_ROLE` and other annotations as mentioned in sample below.
     ```yaml
     apiVersion: v1
     kind: ServiceAccount